erwinheitzman/wdio-wiremock-service/README.md

 ## Configuration

-In order to use the service you need to add it to your service array:
+In order to use the service with the wdio testrunner you need to add it to your service array:

 ```js
 // wdio.conf.js